bosilu09/NOVA_STABLE/README.md

 <br>

-- Atlas is a `fully open source` bot which means `no copyright`.
+- NOVA is a `fully open source` bot which means `no copyright`.
-- Atlas is a `multi character bot` which means you can `change bot's character` to any of the 8 added characters or add more characters by yourself.
+- NOVA is a `multi character bot` which means you can `change bot's character` to any of the 8 added characters or add more characters by yourself.
-- Atlas is a `multi database bot` which means you can use 3 different databases at the same time.
+- NOVA is a `multi database bot` which means you can use 3 different databases at the same time.
-- Atlas is a `multi mode` bot which means you can use it in `Self / Public / Private` mode.
+- NOVA is a `multi mode` bot which means you can use it in `Self / Public / Private` mode.
-- Atlas has a pre installed chatbot which means you can use it as a `group chatbot and dm chatbot`.
+- NOVA has a pre installed chatbot which means you can use it as a `group chatbot and dm chatbot`.
-- Atlas has `Highest NSFW (100+)` which means you can use it as a `nsfw bot`.
+- NOVA has `Highest NSFW (100+)` which means you can use it as a `nsfw bot`.
-- Atlas has 300+ commands.
+- NOVA has 300+ commands.
-- Atlas doesn't store your `Session File` locally which means it's `safe` and `secure`.
+- NOVA doesn't store your `Session File` locally which means it's `safe` and `secure`.
-- Atlas has `RPG and Economy` which means you can use it as a `RPG Bot` or `Casino Bot`.
+- NOVA has `RPG and Economy` which means you can use it as a `RPG Bot` or `Casino Bot`.
-- Atlas has `User Banning / Group Banning` which means you can use it as a `Anti Spam Bot`.
+- NOVA has `User Banning / Group Banning` which means you can use it as a `Anti Spam Bot`.
-- Atlas is a Folder Type bot which represents `Highest Stability`, `Highest Performance` and `Developer / User friendly`.
+- NOVA is a Folder Type bot which represents `Highest Stability`, `Highest Performance` and `Developer / User friendly`.
-- Atlas comes with [MIT](https://github.com/FantoX001/Atlas-MD/blob/main/LICENSE.md) License which means you can use it as a `base for your own bot` and can `modify it as you want` and can `add your own features`.
+- NOVA comes with [MIT](https://github.com/bosilu09/NOVA-MD/blob/main/LICENSE.md) License which means you can use it as a `base for your own bot` and can `modify it as you want` and can `add your own features`.

 </details>